-Nova Pathfinder Healthcare’s priority throughout the COVID-19 pandemic has been to make sure each member gets the right care at the right time – including the COVID-19 vaccine.
+My Nova Healthcare’s priority throughout the COVID-19 pandemic has been to make sure each member gets the right care at the right time – including the COVID-19 vaccine.
 Now that the U.S. has recommended COVID-19 vaccines, we are working to help our members get immunized as quickly as possible.

 Dr. Anthony Fauci, Chief Medical Advisor to the U.S. President and Director of the National Institute of Allergy and Infectious Diseases, says “When your turn to get vaccinated comes up, get vaccinated.
 It’s not only good for you and your family and your community, but it will also have a very important impact on the dynamics of the outbreak in our country.”